Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 \subsection{X2CAMF Approximation}

-One can obtain further computational simplification by going to a two-component picture.
-The four-component Dirac-Coulomb (DC) Hamiltonian is expressed in terms of second quantized notation, can be represented as,
+Further computational simplification can be achieved by transforming to a 2c representation.
+The DC Hamiltonian, expressed in second-quantized form, can be written as

-The two-electron part is redefined as the sum of spin-free (SF) and spin-dependent (SD) parts.\cite{spin_sep_1994} The spin-dependent component is treated within the atomic mean-field (AMF) approximation, exploiting the localized nature of the spin-orbit interactions.
+The two-electron part is decomposed into spin-free (SF) and spin-dependent (SD) contributions.\cite{spin_sep_1994} The spin-dependent component is treated within the atomic mean-field (AMF) approximation, exploiting the localized nature of the spin--orbit interactions.

-Where $A$ represents the distinct atoms in the molecule, $i$ is occupied spinors for atom $A$, and $n_{iA}$ denotes their corresponding occupation numbers.
-Substituting Eq. (\ref{eqn20}) in Eq. (\ref{eqn19}), we get,
+where $A$ labels the distinct atoms in the molecule, $i$ denotes occupied spinors localized on atom $A$, and $n_{iA}$ denotes their corresponding occupation numbers.
+Substituting Eq. (\ref{eqn22}) in Eq. (\ref{eqn21}), we get,

-The four-component Hamiltonian above can be transformed into a two-component picture utilizing the relationship between the coefficients of the large and small component wave functions through the $X$ matrix and the relationship between the coefficients of the large component and the two-component wave function through the $R$ matrix.
+The 4c Hamiltonian can be transformed to a 2c representation using the relationship between the large and small component coefficients through the $X$ matrix, and between the large component and the 2c wave function through the $R$ matrix.

-The spin-free contribution of the Coulomb interaction $g^{\text{4c,SF}}$ is reduced to the non-relativistic two-electron integrals $g^{\text{NR}}$ when scalar two-electron picture-change (2e-pc) contributions are neglected.
-The four-component Hamiltonian, after transformation, becomes the two-component X2CAMF Hamiltonian\cite{Daoling2009}
+The spin-free contribution $g^{\text{4c,SF}}$ reduces to the non-relativistic two-electron integrals $g^{\text{NR}}$ when scalar two-electron picture-change (2e-pc) contributions are neglected.
+The 4c Hamiltonian, after transformation, becomes the 2c X2CAMF Hamiltonian\cite{Daoling2009}

 The above Hamiltonian can be written in terms of an effective one-electron operator and a non-relativistic two-electron operator as: